UPPMAX/uppmax_intro_python/docs/morning_session/variables_expressions_and_statements.md

 !!!- info "Learning objectives"

-    * Get the type of an object
+    - get the type of an object
-    * Create a variable
+    - create a variable
-    * Use a variable
+    - use a variable

 Read the following sections of [How to Think Like a Computer Scientist: Learning with Python 3](https://openbookproject.net/thinkcs/python/english3e/index.html):